PearlVPN Review & Test 2019 - Keep This in Mind Before Buying

 If you are looking for a straightforward VPN that is easy to install and use, then Pearl VPN should certainly be on your list.
-However, if you like an array of customizable features and a website that provides specific details, then you may find Pearl VPN a little limiting.
+However, if you like an array of customizable features and a website that provides specific details, then you may want a premium service like ExpressVPN.

 Pearl VPN provides stable and secure connections across its network of 33 server locations, spread over 25 countries.
 While speeds vary significantly depending on the server that you are connected to, every server we tried provided a connection speed suitable for surfing and streaming.